Vol. 148, No. 6 — March 12, 2014

 Environment Canada and Health Canada also informed the governments of the provinces and territories through the National Advisory Committee of CEPA 1999 (CEPA NAC) of the notice of intent.
 No comments were received from CEPA NAC.

 The Order does not trigger the “One-for-One” Rule.
-Current activities involving the substance are not subject to the notification requirement of the Order, and there is no indication that industry’s current activity patterns associated with the substance may change in the future.
+Current activities involving the three substances are not subject to the notification requirement of the Order, and there is no indication that industry’s current activity patterns associated with the three substances may change in the future.
 Therefore, no incremental administrative costs are expected to be incurred by businesses.

 Small business lens

 The small business lens does not apply to this Order, as there are no expected impacts on industry or small businesses based on their current and anticipated practices.
-Canadian companies that are currently using or importing the substance are not captured by the Order’s notification requirement, and there is no indication that current industrial activity patterns associated with the substance will change in the future.
+Canadian companies that are currently using or importing the substances are not captured by the Order’s notification requirement, and there is no indication that current industrial activity patterns associated with the three substances will change in the future.

-The screening assessment determined that vanadium pentoxide has the potential to be harmful to human health, as it may cause cancer.
-The substance has been added to Schedule 1 of CEPA 1999.
+The screening assessments determined that the three substances have the potential to be harmful to human health as they may cause cancer.
+The three substances have been added to Schedule 1 of CEPA 1999.

-Because vanadium pentoxide was listed on Part 1 of the DSL, activities involving it did not require notification to the Minister unless it was subject to other notification requirements under CEPA 1999 or any other federal statute.
-Modifying the DSL to apply the SNAc provisions allows the Minister to be informed of significant new activities involving the substance.
-The submitted information will assist the Government of Canada in conducting both health and environmental assessments and, where necessary, to take appropriate risk management actions in relation to those activities.
-As a result, the Minister of the Environment and the Minister of Health have determined that applying the SNAc provisions to vanadium pentoxide is the preferred option.
+The three substances were listed on Part 1 of the DSL, indicating that activities involving them did not require notification to the Minister, unless they were subject to other notification requirements under CEPA 1999 or any other federal statute.
+Modifying the DSL to apply the SNAc provisions allows the Minister to be notified of significant new activities involving the three substances.
+The submitted information will assist the Government of Canada in conducting both health and environmental assessments and, where necessary, in taking appropriate risk management actions in relation to those activities.
+As a result, the Minister of the Environment and the Minister of Health have determined that applying the SNAc provisions to the three substances is the preferred option.

-The Order contributes to the protection of human health and the environment by assessing the substance in relation to proposed significant new activities prior to their introduction.
-The activities excluded from the definition of a significant new activity, as set out in the Order, are of minimal concern.
-As a result, the Order allows these activities to continue while ensuring that the Government is notified of any significant new activities in order to determine whether they could pose a risk.
+The Order contributes to the protection of human health and the environment by assessing proposed significant new activities associated with the three substances prior to their introduction.
+The permitted activities, as set out in the Order, are expected to result in low environmental exposure or low-to-negligible exposure of Canadians to the substances, and are therefore of minimal concern.
+Therefore, the Order allows these activities to continue while ensuring that the Government is notified of any significant new activities in order to determine whether they could pose a risk.

-Based on their current business practices, companies conducting activities associated with the substance will not be impacted as a result of the Order.
-Should significant new activities involving the substance occur, costs would be incurred by industry for generating data and other information to be supplied to the Minister.
+Based on their current business practices, companies currently conducting activities associated with the three substances will not be impacted as a result of the Order.
+Should significant new activities involving the substances occur, costs would be incurred by industry for generating data and other information to be supplied to the Minister.
 However, it is not expected that current industrial activity patterns would change in the future.
-Therefore, the Order is not expected to impact industry.
+As a result, the Order is not expected to impact industry.

 In the event that a notification is submitted, the Government of Canada will incur the costs for processing the information in relation to the SNAc and for conducting health and environmental assessments.
 It is assumed that these costs are unlikely to be incurred, given that no significant new activities involving the substances are expected.
-The Government of Canada will incur costs for conducting compliance promotion activities; annual costs associated with these promotion activities are expected to be low.
+The Government of Canada will incur costs for conducting compliance promotion activities.
+Annual costs associated with these promotion activities are expected to be low.
 Enforcement activities for cases of non-compliance will be conducted on a referral basis only.
-As a result, enforcement costs are expected to be negligible.
+Therefore, enforcement costs are expected to be negligible.

 Although it was not possible to quantitatively estimate the benefits and costs, the overall impact of the Order is expected to be positive.